JeremyNevill/swaptrack/README.md

-# swaptrack
+# SwapTrack

 ## Description

-Swaptrack is a web application to help people swap collectables, such as World Cup Football Stickers.
+[SwapTrack](http://swaptrack.com) is a web application to help people swap collectables, such as World Cup Football Stickers.

 Users add the items they have, what they are missing, and compare with friends to see what swaps they have.